IliaIdakiev/hg-resolvers/README.md

 ```

-### 3. Use the async render component and the resolver from step.2
+### 3. Use the async render component and the resolver from step.2 (you can also use [hgAsyncRender] directive - [look here](https://github.com/IliaIdakiev/async-render#1-use-the-async-render-directive-to-skip-the-additional-element-added-and-use-a-custom-loader))
 ```html
 <!-- If you want you can create a loader template that will be used while loading -->
 <ng-template #loader let-isLoading>